 Secondhand smoke exposure poses serious health threats to children and adults.
 For residents of multi-unit housing (e.g., apartment buildings and condominiums), secondhand smoke can be a major concern.
 It can migrate from other units and common areas and travel through doorways, cracks in walls, electrical lines, plumbing, and ventilation systems.

 Public and private multi-unit housing properties across the country have moved to solve this problem by making their housing, including individual units, smokefree.
 This move not only protects residents and staff from exposure to secondhand smoke, but also saves properties money on costs to turnover units and significantly reduces fire risk for buildings.

-The U.S. Department of Housing and Urban Development (HUD)'s rule that will make all public housing smokefree is scheduled to take effect by July 30, 2018.
-This rule will protect approximately two million residents, including 760,000 children, from exposure to secondhand smoke.
+The U.S. Department of Housing and Urban Development (HUD)'s rule that will make all public housing smokefree took effect July 30, 2018.
+This rule protected close to two million public housing residents, including 760,000 children, from exposure to secondhand smoke.
 The American Lung Association was a strong supporter of HUD's smokefree housing rule and pushed for its passage for over a decade.

 The American Lung Association has created a variety of tools and resources to assist multi-unit housing properties, including public housing, with going smokefree:

 - Smokefree Policies in Multi-Unit Housing: Steps for Success Online Course (more information below)